admin-ch/IEW_Toolchain_Ansible/README.md

 # Ansible Ubuntu setup
-Ansible roles to setup Ubuntu desktop 18 This playbook is focused on quickly deploying a "ready to use" dev machine.
+Ansible roles to setup Ubuntu desktop 18 This playbook is focused on quickly deploying a "ready to use" java developer machine.

 ## Ansible on Ubuntu 18.04